Counties of Scotland: Shires formed after 1305

 The remaining shires were formed either by the territorial expansion of the Kingdom of Scotland, or by the subdivision of existing sheriffdoms.
-Many of the new shires had highly irregular boundaries or detached parts as they united the various possessions of the heritable sheriffs.
+There were occasional changes to the shires; those of the Lowlands were relatively stable from the 14th century, but there were more pronounced changes to the shires of the Highlands and Islands into the 17th century, as the Scottish crown sought to consolidate its authority over the whole kingdom.